charliebwup/dotfiles/README.md

 Dotfiles uses [Dotbot][dotbot] for installation.

-For more look [Anish Athalye Dotfiles][dotfiles-anish] repo that this is based on.
+This is based on [Anish Athalye Dotfiles][dotfiles-anish] repo, check it for more.

 License
 -------

-Copyright (c) 2013-2017 Anish Athalye.
+Copyright (c) 2017 charliebwup@gmail.com.
 Released under the MIT License.
 See [LICENSE.md][license] for details.

 [dotfiles-anish]:https://github.com/anishathalye/dotfiles